secretstartups/handbook/people-group/learning-and-development/newsletter/mental-health-newsletter/FY22-Q2/index.html.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L8SOfJZ6tjY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Having open, safe conversations like this can be challenging and nerve wracking.
-Stigmas around mental health make it hard to bring up with our managers, colleages, friends, and family.
-Equipping yourself with tools and strategies to have effective and safe crucial conversations can improve the discussions we have at GitLab about mental health and team member wellbing.
+Stigmas around mental health make it hard to bring up with our managers, colleagues, friends, and family.
+Equipping yourself with tools and strategies to have effective and safe crucial conversations can improve the discussions we have at GitLab about mental health and team member wellbeing.

 The L&D team is certified to deliver the [Crucial Conversations](https://www.vitalsmarts.com/crucial-conversations-training/) training for interested team members.
 Read more about the program in this [crucial conversations blog post](https://about.gitlab.com/blog/2021/02/18/crucial-conversations/).
 If you're interested in the training, we encourage you to [fill out the interest form](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#crucial-conversations-training) to participate in the next internal training.